 A. I started these twice-yearly challenges because I thought it would be fun to share my love of reading with other bloggers and to push myself to read some books I might not otherwise read, or to finish some books I had started and then abandoned & stashed under my bed.
 I thought there were probably others out there who would appreciate the accountability and encouragement that a challenge can provide.
 And along the way, I discovered there were lots of people who — whether they needed the extra push or not — loved to share what they planned or hoped to read during the upcoming months.

 So that’s the point: sharing some reading goals with all the other participants and doing it in a way that works for you.
 If you want to push yourself, go for it!
-Or if you just want to share what you’re hoping to get around to reading before June, that works too.
-The most important thing is to read this spring, to enjoy it, and to share that enjoyment with others.
+Or if you just want to share what you’re hoping to get around to reading before winter, that works too.
+The most important thing is to read this fall, to enjoy it, and to share that enjoyment with others.

 Q. What if I don’t have much time to read and I only set a goal to read 2 books?
 Is that lame?